dinuionica/Sorting-Vizualizer/README.md

 ## The contents of the repo:

- - sorting-algorithms/    - the sorting algorithms used for application
+ - sorting-algorithms/    - the implementation of different algorithms used for the sorting process
- - environment/         - engine-ul jocului
- - bots/                - folder cu botii pusi la dispozitie de echipa de PA

-## Regulile jocului

-Regulile jocului pot fi gasite [aici](https://2016.halite.io/rules_game.html)
+ - script.ts/script.js    - the files that containts the main functionality of the project
+ - index.html             - the html root file of the project
+ - style.css              - the file that contains the style for the project

+## The idea of the project

+This project represent a web application created using TypeScript for visualization of different sorting algorithms.

 ## Engine